-The American Express Membership Rewards program is arguably the best loyalty program in Canada.
+The American Express Membership Rewards program is the best bank travel rewards program in Canada.
 The program shines since it’s flexible and valuable.
 What many people don’t realize is that with Amex Membership Rewards, you can earn large amounts of points in a short period of time which never expire as long as you have an active American Express card which gives.
 Keep reading now to find out how the American Express Membership Rewards program works and why you should seriously joining

 Earning Amex Membership Rewards in Canada

 You can earn Membership Rewards (MR) with American Express credit cards.
 Sign up bonuses give you an incredible amount of points to begin with since you can get 25,000 points with the Gold Rewards card and up to 60,000 points with the Personal Platinum card.
 Those points count easily be worth $250 – $1,200 in travel.